Degree Apprenticeship BSc (Hons)

 You will use evidence-based practice skills to develop theoretical knowledge and practical skills of assessment, analysis and management of neurological disorders.

-Research into Physiotherapy
+Research in Physiotherapy Practice

 Practice Based Learning 2 (PBL2)